jxtngx/whoop-python-client/docs/index.md

 ## License

-MIT License - see LICENSE file for details.
+Apache 2.0 License - see LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please see the contributing guidelines for details.

 ## Support